Stardown-app/Stardown/docs/develop.md

 ## Priorities

-To keep Stardown easy to use, I would like to avoid having a popup and to generally have only one context menu option visible at a time.
+To keep Stardown easy to use, I would like to avoid having a popup and to have only one context menu option visible at a time.
 The options page can have many options as long as they are well organized and useful.
 Stardown's output to the clipboard should render well on at least Obsidian and GitHub, if not also other markdown renderers like VS Code and Discord.

 I would like to keep Stardown relatively simple so that it's reliable, has few bugs that get fixed quickly, and is easy to maintain.